John Barclay1

 Evangeline Knox1

-Evangeline Knox was born on 10 December 1871.2 She is the daughter of Octavius Newry Knox and Lucy Spring Rice.1,3 She married Thomas Cecil Farrer, 2nd Baron Farrer, son of Thomas Henry Farrer, 1st Baron Farrer and Frances Erskine, on 9 November 1903.1
+Evangeline Knox was born on 10 December 1871.2 She was the daughter of Octavius Newry Knox and Hon.
+Lucy Spring Rice.1,3 She married Thomas Cecil Farrer, 2nd Baron Farrer, son of Thomas Henry Farrer, 1st Baron Farrer and Frances Erskine, on 9 November 1903.1 She died on 30 May 1968 at age 96.

-As a result of her marriage, Evangeline Knox was styled as Baroness Farrer on 9 November 1903.
-From 9 November 1903, her married name became Farrer.1 On 30 May 1968 died.2
+After her marriage, Evangeline Knox was styled as Baroness Farrer on 9 November 1903.
+From 9 November 1903, her married name became Farrer.1

 Child of Evangeline Knox and Thomas Cecil Farrer, 2nd Baron Farrer